the-red-feather/thesis/communication/meetings/meeting-7.md

 - [STELIOS]: make sure that you use the FAIR stuff as motivation only, leave it out as a proof burden.

-- [stelios]: use fair as a wrapper, a sandwich you can still make the statements, just not with the weight of a research question.
+- [STELIOS]: use fair as a wrapper, a sandwich you can still make the statements, just not with the weight of a research question.

 - [KEN]: you dont even need to define specific things,